 White: Well below-average acidity has been the death knell of most wines from this vintage.
 Virtually impossible to have produced 'keepers'.
 Some exceptions but alas not many.
 Drink up – if not already too late.
 Very difficult year for white Burgundy.

 White: Arguably a superb vintage for white Burgundy.
 Rich in natural sugars and perfect balancing acidities.
 Generous fruit levels and fresh acidity produced beautiful wines.
-Drink all village wines now through 2013, is my recommendation.
+Village wines finished.
 First growths too, unless you know the address, which in some cases made wines to age & these 2002's can so do.
 Though premature oxidation is a problem in older white Burgundy, the 2002's give argument to keeping such wines for 10 or more years.

 Red: Late north wind in Sept & 'millerandange' had huge impact on final quality.
 These wines have turned out to be classics.
 Not in the sense of 2005, 1999 or 1990 but for Pinot lovers who cherish wines that reflect their origin; Chambolle wines taste like Chambolle should.
 Likewise Nuits, Volnay, Pommard etc.

 Red: Early press gave this vintage a poor rating following the hugely successful 1999's (those with memories will recall 1991 after 1990).
-A big crop (again) of solid, well-made Pinots that are giving the sort of pleasure that vintages like 2007, 1998 and 1991 have.
+A big crop (again) of solid, well-made Pinots that are giving the sort of pleasure that vintages like 2011, 1998 and 1991 have.
 Sure, these wines do not have the concentration of the ‘99’s, but few vintages do.

 White: The Maconnais offered outstanding quality.
 As you head north the quality diminished somewhat but from Macon to Puligny you had lots to enthuse about.
 Generics offered great value.
 More care was required with the ‘loftier’ wines.
 Those who purchased selectively will have encountered many beauties – highly concentrated.
 But not everywhere & others will not be quite so happy.
 Drink up.